morbargig/morbargig/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-I make elegantly professional **💻 Distributed Systems, 📱 iOS apps and 🌐 Website** for a living and also **Write some blogs**. 🌈
+I am a junior developer looking for a job , developing bots for a living . 🌈 **💻 Distributed Systems, 📱 iOS apps and 🌐 Website**

-* 🧐   Interested in full stack.
-Recent focus on backend.
+* 🌐   Interested in full stack.
-* 💼   Senior Back End Engineer at Alibaba Group.
-* 🎓   Bachelor of Engineering in Computer Science and Engineering, GPA 3.82/4.0, TOP 3%.
-* 🌱   Currently learning Math & Philosophy.
-* 📚   Reading more about Apple, Harry Potter and how the computer works.
-* 💻   With 4 years' computer science and technology education and 5 years' development working experience.
+* 🧐   Interested in DevOps.
+* 🎓   i finished study network administration, full stack developer and DevOps engineering.
+* 💼   Currently working from home on program i developed.
 * ⛵   Encouraging people for open source collaborations.
-* ✍🏻   I write my personal thoughts on Programming & Tech in my [Personal Blog](https://halfrost.com/)(Cumulative 3.16 million PV / 0.81 million UV).
+* 💻   working on DevOps project, and more features for my busines.

 <details>
   <summary>Some other achievements about me~e~e</summary>